nileshhadalgi016/150-python-interview-questions-and-answers/README.md

 	148. Explain the concept of “sandboxing” and when it’s used.
 	149. What are type annotations, and how do they improve code quality?
 	150. How can you manage environment variables securely in Python?

+ ## 🤝 Contributing

+Feel free to contribute to this repository by:
+1. Forking the project
+2. Creating your feature branch
+3. Committing your changes
+4. Pushing to the branch
+5. Opening a Pull Request

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## ⭐ Star this repository

+If you find this helpful, please consider giving it a star!
+It helps others discover this resource.

+---
+Made with ❤️ by Nilesh Hadalgi | Techie Programmer